keeleybb/11-17-Homework-Quiz-Game/README.md

 This quiz was created for a web development bootcamp assignment.
 By clicking start, you will

 There are two html pages:
-*index.html
+1. index.html
-+Circulates through questions and offers a final page to add your best scores.
+..* circulates through questions and offers a final page to add your best scores.

 # MIT License